-1. IntroductionThis tutorial will be guiding you through the steps to learning how to import your own models in Super Smash Bros.
+1. IntroductionThis tutorial will be guiding you through the steps to learning how to import custom models in Super Smash Bros.
 Ultimate.
-This tutorial presumes you are importing over a character due to complexity, but this will work on any standard game model such as items or Assist Trophies in most cases.
+This tutorial presumes you are importing over a character due to their complexity, but these methods will work for any standard game model such as items or Assist Trophies.

 1.1.
 Some Notes Before StartingThis tutorial assumes you have an exploitable Switch and are capable of modding the game and know how to install mods.